DidaCloud/az-2005/Instructions/Labs/01-create-devops-assistant.md

 1. Navigate to [https://portal.azure.com](https://portal.azure.com).

-1. Create a new Azure OpenAI resource using the default settings.
+1. Create a new **Azure OpenAI** resource using the default settings.

 1. After the resource is created, select **Go to resource**.

 1. On the **Overview** page, select **Go to Azure Foundry portal**.

+    The Azure AI Foundry portal should open in a new tab.

+1. In the left navigation pane, select **Deployments**.

-1. Select **Create New Deployment** then **from base models**.
+1. Select **Deploy model** and then select **Deploy base model**.

-1. Search for **gpt-4o** on the model list, then select and confirm it.
+1. Search for **gpt-4o** on the model list, select it then choose **Confirm**.

-1. Enter a name for your deployment and leave the default options.

-1. When the deployment completes, navigate back to your Azure OpenAI resource in the Azure Portal.
+    A dialog should appear to configure the deployment to your Azure OpenAI resource.

+1. Review the settings and select **Deploy**.

+    When the deployment is complete, the deployment details page appears.

-1. Under **Resource Management**, go to **Keys and Endpoint**.
+1. Under **Endpoint**, observe the **Target URI** and the **Key**.

-    You'll use the data here in the next task to build your kernel.
+    You'll use the values here in the next task to build your kernel.
 Remember to keep your keys private and secure!

 ## Prepare the application configuration